JHU-PL-Lab/www-fpse/lecture/basic-ocaml.md

 * Conclusion: `add` is a function taking an integer, and returning a **function** which takes ints to ints.
 * So, add is a **higher-order function**: it returns a function as result.
-* Other forms of higher-order function take functions as arguments (e.g. the math compose example `o`)
+* Other higher-order functions can take functions as arguments (e.g. the math compose example `o`)

 Observe `int -> int -> int` is parenthesized as `int -> (int -> int)` -- **right** associativity which is opposite of arithmetic operators